googleforgames/agones/sdks/cpp/README.md

 [C++ example](../../examples/cpp-simple).

 ## Dynamic and Static Libraries
-_Note:_ There has yet to be a release of Agon, so if you want static and dynamic libraries, you will need to [build from source](build/README.md).
+_Note:_ There has yet to be a release of Agones, so if you want static and dynamic libraries, you will need to [build from source](build/README.md).

 If you do not wish to `make build` and build everything,